 We go back to the main petrol station which also houses the town's only food shop.
 We get some bread and other things.
 It is 12:20 pm when we leave town and head off along the Eyre Developmental Road towards Boulia.

-Our original plan was to only go as far as Cacoory Ruins.
+Our original plan was to only go as far as Cacoory Ruins (also spelt as Carcoory or Carcory, depending on where you look).
 This is about 80 kilometres north of the town.
 However, as we have left a bit earlier, we decide to go a bit further.
 We end going a lot further.
 About 30 kilometres out of Birdsville there is a road sign that has been made into a "shoe tree".
 There are dozens of old shoes and thongs on it.

 At 1:22 pm we arrive at the Cacoory Ruins and have a quick look.
 There is only one building and some foundations, not as much as I had thought there would be.
 It would have been an alright place to camp.
 We head off at 1:30 pm.